panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ## Step 2: shortening

 In the previous examples, the arrow function has been used in the long form: both parentheses and curly braces were present.
-But under certain conditions you can omit these, making the arrow function event shorter!
+But under certain conditions you can omit these, making the arrow function even more shorter!

 ### Omitting parenthesis